Lab 06 — Layout 2/2

 KiCad BOM

-Head to File->Fabrication Outputs->BOM... which will generate a .CSV file containing the BOM.
+Now we are ready to export the BOM.
+Head to Tools->Generate Bill of Materials which will generate a .CSV file containing the BOM.

 Opening KiCad BOM

-After you generated the BOM as a .CSV file, open it in Excel (note that you may need to open a new Excel spreadsheet and open the BOM .CSV file using the Data->From Text/CSV option and specify the the delimiter is a semicolon).
-Afterwards, create a column named Digikey Part Number which will hold the orderable Digikey part number for each component.
+Finally, open your BOM and DigiKey download in Excel (note that you may need to open a new Excel spreadsheet and open the BOM .CSV file using the Data->From Text/CSV option and specify the delimiter is a semicolon).
+Afterwards, create a column named Digikey Part Number in the BOM, which will hold the orderable DigiKey part number for each component.
+Copy the DigiKey part numbers from this download into your BOM (be careful of column order).

 KiCAD BOM in Excel